 Not everyone is aware that this technology can be used in GCSE exams if an assessment proves the individual falls outside the normal range of attainment in reading or writing.
 (This is usually reported in an assessment as a standardised score that falls below 85.)

-There is clear evidence that schools are often failing their dyslexic candidates by not providing the necessary access to assistive technology.
+There is clear evidence that schools are often failing their dyslexic candidates by not providing the necessary access to assistive technology including dyslexia software for children.
 Use of the technology has to be part of a candidate’s “normal way of working” in school in order for them to be allowed to use it in an exam.
 All this actually means is that the technology is used for some particular purpose.
 It does not mean the technology is the principal way in which the individual reads or writes.

 Text-to-speech software can be used by appropriately assessed candidates in questions designed to test their reading skills.
 Unlike a human reader, who will inevitably interpret text, a computer simply accurately decodes so is not deemed to give unfair help.
 JCQ regulations describe a candidate using text-to-speech as working “independently.”